Relaxed complete partitions: an error-correcting Bachet's problem: Introduction

-We will generalize Bachet's problem in a {\em relaxed} or {\em error-correcting} manner.
-We consider the following variant of it: {\em given a fixed integer weight of unknown weight $l$, weighing no more than 80 pounds, what is the least number of pound weights that can be used on a scale pan to discern $l$'s value, if the weights can be placed in either of the scale pans~?} Here, we only need four parts and the partition $80 = 2+6+18+54$ will suffice.
-This is equivalent to saying that using the parts of $80 = 2+6+18+54$ we can weigh every integer between $1$ and $80$ on a two-scale pan, within an error of one.
+We generalize Bachet's problem in a {\em relaxed} or {\em error-correcting} manner by considering the following variant of it (first asked by Tanton \cite{Tanton}) : {\em given a fixed but unknown integer weight $l$, weighing no more than 80 pounds, what is the least number of integer weights that can be used on a scale pan to discern $l$'s value, if the weights can be placed in either of the scale pans~?} Here, we still only need four parts and the partition $80 = 2+6+18+54$ will suffice: if the weight $l$ is even we can achieve its exact value with the parts of $2+6+18+54$ and a balanced scale and if the weight $l$ is odd then both $l-1$ and $l+1$ can be achieved by the parts of $2+6+18+54$ and the unknown weight can be seen to be heavier than the former and lighter than the latter.
+This is equivalent to saying the parts of $80 = 2+6+18+54$ can be used to weigh every integer between $1$ and $80$ on a two-scale pan, within an error of one.
 This leads us to the following definition. \begin{definition} A partition $m = \lambda_0 + \lambda_1 + \cdots + \lambda_n$ with the parts in increasing order is an {\em $e$-relaxed $r$-complete partition} ({\em $(e,r)$-partition} for short) if no $e+1$ consecutive integers between $0$ and $rm$ are absent from the set $\{ \sum_{i=0}^{n} \alpha_i \lambda_i : \alpha_i \in \{ 0,1,\ldots,r \} \}$.
-We call the partition {\em minimal} if $n$ is as small as possible with this property. \end{definition} Park \cite{Par}, motivated by MacMahon's {\em perfect partitions} \cite{MacQuar}, called the $(0,r)$-partitions simply {\em $r$-complete partitions} and as a result of Park's work it can be shown that $40 = 1+3+9+27$ is the only minimal $2$-complete partition of $40$.
-This was also known to Hardy \& Wright \cite[\S 9.7]{HarWri}.
-To see the link between minimal $2$-complete partitions and Bachet's problem we only need observe that for any $2$-complete partition $m = \lambda_0 + \lambda_1 + \cdots + \lambda_n$, shifting the set $\{ \sum_{i=0}^{n} \alpha_i \lambda_i : \alpha_i \in \{ 0,1,2 \} \}$ by $-m$ we get the set $\{ \sum_{i=0}^{n} \beta_i \lambda_i : \beta_i \in \{ -1,0,1 \} \}$ which is exactly the set of weights achievable by the parts of $m = \lambda_0 + \lambda_1 + \cdots + \lambda_n$ using the two-scale pan.
-Minimal $2$-complete partitions are called {\em Bachet partitions} in \cite{O'Sh}.
+We call the partition {\em minimal} if $n$ is as small as possible with this property. \end{definition}